Bose headphones are among the most popular cans in the world, appealing to audiophiles and casual music listeners alike.

 The BoseQuiet Control 30s bring noise cancellation to the wireless neckbud, which rivals that of some of its older QuietComfort models – impressive for diminutive earbuds.

 They aren't the best-sounding earbuds in the world, veering a little on the bassy side, which can prevent you from hearing the subtle details in your music.
 That means the QC 30s probably won't appeal to audiophiles, but for runners who rely on pounding bass to soundtrack their workout, they could be an ideal match.

 The neckband style can also be divisive – some people love it and some people hate it, but there's no doubt that it offers a level of security that true wireless earbuds cannot.

-Noise-canceling earbuds have come a long way since the QuietControl 30 came onto the scene, but they're still a good pair of wireless earphones.
+Noise-cancelling earbuds have come a long way since the QuietControl 30 came onto the scene, but they're still a good pair of wireless earphones.

-Read the full review: Bose QC 30 review
+Read more: Bose QC 30 review

 - New to working out?
 Check out the best running headphones you can buy